 Class timetable: Classes may be held between 8:30 am-9 pm, Monday- Saturday (excluding public holidays).
 Students are advised of their class timetables during orientation.

-Please refer to the Protea College Term Calendar.
+Please refer to the Protea College Term Calendar for upcoming intake dates.

 Students will have access to the following course materials:

 - Assessment packs